-Dr. Klaus Naumann has been a member of the advisory board of Aquila Group since June 2019.
+Dr. Klaus Naumann has been a member of the Advisory Board of Aquila Capital since June 2019.
 In 1991, Klaus was appointed the youngest ever Inspector General of the Bundeswehr – Germany’s armed forces.
 In this role, he was responsible, inter alia, for the reorganisation and reduction of the Bundeswehr, as well as its internal conversion from home defence to deployments within the framework of UN.
 From February 1996 to May 1999, Klaus Naumann was Chairman of the Military Committee of NATO.
-After retiring, he took on a number of volunteer duties.
+After retiring, he took on several volunteer duties.
 In Germany, this included presidencies of the Clausewitz Society and the German-British Officers Association.
 Internationally, Klaus has worked as a member of the International Commission on Intervention and State Sovereignty (ICISS), which promotes the concept of “Responsibility to Protect”, and as a member of the International Commission on Nuclear Non-proliferation and Disarmament.
 He has also been a member of the Supervisory Board of Chorus AG since 2017.

 André Heimrich has been a member of the Advisory Board of Aquila Capital since November 2019.
 At various stages of his career, André has worked in cash and foreign exchange management, liquidity planning, and asset management at Bayernwerk AG Munich.
 Between 1991 and 2001, he was deputy head of the finance department of E.ON Energie Munich.
 In 2002, he joined the Bavarian Chamber of Utilities, where he headed the securities management and investments departments for almost ten years.
 André Heimrich has been a member of the Board of Management of the Bavarian Chamber of Utilities since 2013.